-Export Markets WOOD MARKETS
+WOOD MARKETS Export Markets

-in housing starts, which had reached a post-Great Recession high in January, but then fell dramatically through April.
-Since April, starts across the U.S. have rebounded strongly, to around 7 percent below the January peak in seasonally adjusted terms.
+The boom in home sales has coincided with a boom in housing starts, which had reached a post-Great Recession high in January, but then fell dramatically through April.
+Since April, starts across the U.S. have rebounded strongly, to around 6 percent below the January peak in seasonally adjusted terms.
 However, starts on the West Coast have not increased nearly as much and are still about 25 percent below their January peak-at about the same level as the average starts in 2019.

-Like sales, expectations for starts for the foreseeable future have been increased based on the current rebound, very low interest rates and underlying demand.
+Like sales, expectations for starts for the foreseeable future have been increased based on the current rebound, very low interest rates, and underlying demand.